elgs/leanweb/README.md

 ### leanweb help

 `leanweb help command-name` will print help information for the command.
-For example, `leanweb help build` or `leanweb h b` will print:
+For example, `leanweb help dist` or `leanweb h di` will print:

 ```
-demo$ leanweb h b
+demo$ npx leanweb h di
-Usage: leanweb build
+Usage: leanweb dist
-This will create a build directory in which 3 files will be created:
+This will create a dist directory in which 3 files will be created:

-demo.html
+index.html
 demo.js
 demo.css